boonebgorges/buddypress-docs/readme.txt

 * Overhaul of the way group/user tag clouds work
 * Improved support for attachments on nginx and IIS
 * Improved doc edit locking mechanisms
-* Improved responsiveness on directories
+* Improved appearance on devices of various sizes
+* Support for WordPress 3.9 and TinyMCE 4.x

 = 1.5.7 =
 * Improve appearance of row actions on mobile devices